putaindecode/putaindecode.io/content/en/articles/js/flow/index.md

 document.body.firstChild.getBoundingClientRect()
 ```

-This hypothetic line of code doesn't always work.
+This hypothetical line of code doesn't always work.

-The reason for this is that `element.firstChild` is a `Node` and that not all `Nodes` have a `getBoundingClientRect` method, which is always found on `Elements`, a class that inherits from `Node`.
+The reason for this is that `element.firstChild` is a `Node`, not all of which have a `getBoundingClientRect` method, which is always found on `Elements`, a class that inherits from `Node`.

 This kind of error is rather usual, and unfortunately JavaScript doesn't quite get out of its way to warn us that *oi m8 that might not work*.
 JS actually prefers warning us at *runtime* when it's too late because the bug already happened.